kiva/kv-ui-elements/README.md

 $ `import tokens from kv-ui-elements/kv-tokens/primitives.json`

 ### Tailwind config viewer
-For Node versions 15.13.x you can run the [Tailwind Config Viewer](https://github.com/rogden/tailwind-config-viewer) from the root directory
+For Node versions 15.13.x and above you can run the [Tailwind Config Viewer](https://github.com/rogden/tailwind-config-viewer) from the root directory
 $ `npm run tailwind-config-viewer`;

 Otherwise,